beaucharman/bonsai/readme.md

 Bourbon is a really awesome, lightweight and non opinionated / uncluttered mixin library.

-This can be installed and then included in the Sass Directory via the [GitHub project page](https://github.com/thoughtbot/bourbon).
+This can be installed and then included in the Sass Directory via [Bourbon's GitHub project page](https://github.com/thoughtbot/bourbon).

 ## Todo (Roadmap)